 This organization shall be known as the Washington State Chapter of the United Postmasters and Managers of America.

 The purpose of this organization shall be to affiliate with and become a part of the national UPMA organization.

 Any person, as designated by the national UPMA organization, shall be considered a member of this chapter.

 Article IV – Meetings

-The chapter will hold two (2) state meetings per year: one in the spring and one in autumn.
-The spring meeting will be called the state convention, and the fall meeting will be called the fall conference.
+The chapter will hold two (2) state meetings per year: One will be called the annual conference, and one will be called the State Convention.

 The annual state convention of the chapter shall be held at the time and in the city as set six months or more prior to that convention, provided that the president may, with the approval of the majority of the executive board and for good and sufficient reason, change the time and or place previously fixed.
 All state conventions must be completed prior to the start of the national convention.

 Special meetings may be called by the president, called on request—in writing—by a majority of the executive board, or may be called on request—in writing—by ten (10) percent of the paid membership of this chapter.

 In any state meeting of this chapter, all members who are present and registered for the state meeting shall constitute a quorum.